 By keeping all these factors in mind, you will be able to shape well-thought-through offers and deals that will more resonate with your guests increasing your chance to drive more ancillary revenue.

-Why is hotel segmentation important?
-[5 benefits]
+Why is hotel market segmentation important?
+[7 benefits]

-As mentioned above, hotel segmentation will help deepen your understanding of your target guest groups, get more insight into how they are making bookings, and learn about their expectations.
 With this information up your sleeve, you can tailor your offers and increase your revenue by suggesting the right offer to the right guest — be it a room upgrade or an upselling add-on.

 But the benefits of defining your hotel guest segments go far beyond.
 One of the major advantages is that hotel segmentation can give you all the data you need to harness your full hotel’s potential.

-2. Personalising your offers and guest experiences
+2. Personalise your offers and guest experiences

 You’ve identified the different kinds of guests your hotel attracts and come up with a number of engaging offers and add-ons.
 The main challenge you now face is proposing the right offers to the right guests.
 On the bright side, now you know your target guests, so you can shape offers for different guests' profiles and set the best pricing per segment.